comsc341cd/comsc341cd.github.io/syllabus/policies.md

 ## Equipment

 **Pencil/Pen**: We will sometimes be doing pencil-and-paper exercises in class.
-You can use any pen or pencil you have.

 **Laptop**: You will need a laptop for this course.
 We will be using Jupyter notebooks for all assignments as well as a centralized JupyterHub for the course, which is a cloud-based service for running Jupyter notebooks.
 If you don't have a laptop, you may borrow one from [LITS](https://lits.mtholyoke.edu/materials/borrowing-renewing).
 If you have any issues here, please let me know.